jakeepia/Web-Marketing/README.md

 The line graph in the bottom left tracks session trends over 2018 and 2019, providing a historical view of user engagement.

+## Vital Insights and Observations

+- **User Engagement:** The high number of unique pageviews (624,704) indicates strong user interest and engagement with site content.
+- **Bounce Rate and Exits:** With 90,216 bounces and 139,310 exits, understanding which pages have the highest bounce and exit rates could inform adjustments in content strategy or design.
+- **Average Page Load Time:** At 72 seconds, the page load time is relatively high.
+Reducing load time could improve user experience and decrease bounce rates.
+- **Device Usage:** While desktop users represent the majority, mobile traffic is significant, warranting a continued focus on optimizing the mobile experience.
+- **Page Popularity:** The top 10 pages account for a significant portion of overall views, suggesting that they are critical touchpoints in the user journey and should be prioritized for content updates and optimization.

+## Recommendations

+1. **Improve Page Load Time:** Lower the average page load time from 72 seconds to improve user satisfaction and reduce bounce rates, particularly for mobile users where slower load times can impact retention.
+2. **Optimize Mobile Experience:** Given the significant share of mobile users, consider optimizing site performance, navigation, and layout for mobile devices to boost engagement.
+3. **Content Strategy for High-Bounce Pages:** Identify pages with high bounce rates and evaluate them for improvements.
+Adjust content and design to encourage users to explore more of the site.
+4. **Focus on High-Engagement Pages:** Use the insights from the top 10 pageviews to create content that aligns with what users find valuable and engaging, potentially replicating successful elements across other pages.
+5. **Seasonal Campaign Planning:** Based on the monthly session trends, plan marketing campaigns around peak months like August to capitalize on natural traffic increases.

+## Conclusion
+This documentation provides a comprehensive view of the Web Marketing Analysis and highlights the insights and recommendations for potential improvements.
+The dashboard showcases my ability to leverage Tableau for web traffic analysis, derive actionable insights, and create data-driven recommendations to enhance user engagement and optimize website performance.